thomasrobiglio/thomasrobiglio.github.io/_pages/about.md

 My interest relies in the study of complex systems using tools from network science and statistical physics with a particular focus on inferential methods and higher-order systems.

-I work under the supervision of [Tiago P. Peixoto](https://skewed.de/tiago/) and [Márton Karsai](https://www.martonkarsai.com) on the application of generative models for temporal networks and the application of network inference methods to the analysis of internal migrations in Austria.
+I work under the supervision of [Tiago P. Peixoto](https://skewed.de/tiago/) and [Márton Karsai](https://www.martonkarsai.com) on the formulation of generative models for temporal networks and the application of network inference methods to the analysis of internal migrations in Austria.

 **Previous affiliations and supervisors:**
 - [Centre de Physique Théorique](https://www.cpt.univ-mrs.fr), Marseille, FRA.
 [Alain Barrat](https://www.cpt.univ-mrs.fr/~barrat/) and Mathieu Génois.